Alternative Ranger Builds Mod18

 Rapid Volley is generally better than Hawk Shot, even after the buff.

 - The Commander in Chief Feat could let Commanding Shot AND Longstrider Shot reduce ranged cooldowns by 2 seconds.
+As it is it’s not enough.

 - It’s a bit ridiculous that Longstrider Shot is still called that even though it now has nothing to do with fast movement, but hey, that’s a very minor point!

 I would like to thank Lord Willow for his videos on Alternative Ranger Builds.
 That was good inspiration, but I have reasons to do things slightly differently.
+Check this video by Sume on the standard Melee Warden build if you haven’t seen it yet.
+A thanks to Rainer and his very helpful Pocket Wiki (and videos), and Janne’s website for more insights on how the game works.

 Leave comments if you find typos or have suggestions, and remember to have some fun while grinding!